nakamura-to/deku/README.md

 ### Pipeline Processing

 The most unique feature in deku is the pipeline processing.
-This feature is useful for formatting and coversion.
+This feature is useful for formatting and conversion.

 ```js
 var source = "{{name}}'s weight is {{weight|kg}}, or {{weight|g}}.";